PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 # Physically ID the Pi

 - Use a permanant marker to physically write an ID on the Pi somewhere (e.g. it can just be a number).
+- Write the same ID on the SD card
 - **Add the `ID` to the spreadsheet**.
 The ID is useful to have in case Pis are mixed up, or for cross-checking with other information.